-All hose that has been repaired shall be tested ASAP before the hose is put back in service and the results recorded.
+All hose that has been repaired shall be tested ASAP and the results recorded.
+All hose returned from repair shall be tested in a safe manner following the previously described procedures.
 The Maintenance Bureau does not have the facilities or the manpower to test all hose that is repaired.
-It is, therefore, the station Captain's responsibility to see that this is completed and recorded on the previously mentioned inventory form 300-1 through the station dashboard 300-1.
+It is, therefore, the station Captain's responsibility to see that this is completed and recorded on the previously mentioned inventory form 300-1.